marcaurele/gandi-2-terraform/README.md

 ### Usage

-Yo uneed to provide the Gandi API key as an environment variable `GANDI_KEY` (same as for the TF provider).
+You need to provide the Gandi API key as an environment variable `GANDI_KEY` (same as for the TF provider).

 ```console
 $ export GANDI_KEY=A1b2C3d4E5f6